 Dr Nicola Reimann

-Nicola is a lecturer in the Centre for Academic Practice where she teaches on the Postgraduate Certificate in Academic Practice.
-She is a qualified school teacher and started her career in higher education in Modern Foreign Languages in a variety of roles and universities (Newcastle University, Sunderland University, Freie Universität Berlin, Open University) before moving into an academic development role.
-Between 2002 and 2005 she was a Research Fellow at Durham University on the ESRC funded Enhancing Teaching-Learning Environments in Undergraduate Courses (ETL) Project (http://www.etl.tla.ed.ac.uk//index.html) which involved her in conducting initial research on threshold concepts, working with Jan Meyer and Ray Land.
-Prior to joining Durham for the second time, Nicola worked at Northumbria University where she was part of the Centre for Excellence in Teaching and Learning Assessment for Learning (CETL AfL) team, led postgraduate modules and programmes for both early career academics and experienced higher education staff, supervised doctoral students as well as leading Northumbria’s Professional Recognition Scheme accredited by the Higher Education Academy.
-Nicola is committed to research which is of direct relevance to higher educational practice and policy and enjoys working in partnership with academics, engaging them with and through educational research and scholarship of teaching and learning.
-Her recent research focuses on the ways in which academics understand assessment, the relationship between their thinking and their practice, and their development over time, experimenting with dialogic concept mapping as a novel way of investigating understanding and conceptual change.
+Nicola is Assistant Professor in Academic Practice, based both in the School of Education and in the Durham Centre for Academic Development (https://www.dur.ac.uk/dcad/forstaff/.
+Her role focuses on researching learning, teaching and assessment in higher education and educational development for Durham staff, in particular in the context of the Postgraduate Certificate in Academic Practice.
+She is a qualified school teacher and worked in Modern Foreign Languages (Newcastle University, Sunderland University, Freie Universität Berlin, Open University) before moving into an academic development role.
+She was involved in conducting initial research on threshold concepts, working with Jan Meyer and Ray Land (http://www.etl.tla.ed.ac.uk//index.html).
+Prior to joining Durham for the second time, Nicola worked at Northumbria University where she was part of the Centre for Excellence in Teaching and Learning Assessment for Learning (CETL AfL) team, led postgraduate modules and programmes for staff and Northumbria’s Professional Recognition Scheme accredited by the Higher Education Academy.
+Nicola's research focuses on assessment and feedback in higher education and the ways in which academics develop as teachers, and she is committed to research which is of direct relevance to higher educational practice and policy.

-Nicola is a contributor to the 'Degree Standards' Project (https://www.heacademy.ac.uk/hefce-degree-standards) which focuses on the UK external examining system.
-The project is working with a range of higher education providers to design and pilot generic professional development for external examiners and explores different forms of calibration exercises with subject associations and Professional, Statutory and Regulatory Bodies (PSRBs).
-It has been contracted by the Higher Education Funding Council for England (HEFCE) and is managed by the Higher Education Academy (HEA).
+Nicola also contributes to the 'Degree Standards' Project (https://www.heacademy.ac.uk/hefce-degree-standards) which focuses on the UK external examining system.
+The project is working with higher education providers to design, evaluate and deliver generic professional development for external examiners and explores approaches to the calibration of academic standards within subject communities.
+It is led by Advance HE and managed by the Office for Students.

 Information for prospective doctoral research student supervisions